nakkasrinu/Electrical-Machines-I/index.md

 # <a name="description">Objectives</a>

-  This course is intended to introduce the basic concepts of Electric Circuits, Machines, Diodes and Rectifiers to Mechanical Engineering students.
-This course makes the student to understand the basics of Network theorems and its applications.
-The operation and performance of D.C.
-Machines (Motors and Generators) will be exposed to the students theoretically and practically.
-Also, the students are made to have awareness about the AC fundamentals, electronic devices and digital systems.
-Being an integrated course, the students will realize the theoretical concepts studied in the course by conducting experiments in the laboratory using hardware.
+  This course aims at imparting knowledge to the students on the construction, operation and characteristics of DC machines and transformers.
+This course enables the students to analyze the difference between the various speed control methods employed in DC motors.
+This course also helps the students to familiarize with the different testing methods adopted for DC machines and transformers.

 ## <a name="outcomes">Course Outcomes</a>

 After the completion of the course, the student will be able to:

-A7209.1.
-Apply network reduction techniques and knowledge of alternating quantities to calculate current, Voltage and Power for complex circuits..

-A7209.2.
-Analyze the electrical circuits using Nodal Analysis, Mesh Analysis and Network Theorems.

-A7209.3.
-Test and analyze the characteristics of DC machines.
+A8207.1 Apply the basic laws of electrical circuits to study the operation of DC machines and Single-Phase Transformers.

-A7209.4.
-Analyze the operation and characteristics of electronic devices.
+A8207.2 Analyze the characteristics of DC machines and Single-Phase Transformers.

-A7209.5.
-Apply theorems of Boolean algebra to simplify a digital circuit.
+A8207.3 Analyze the different speed control techniques adopted for DC motors.
+A8207.4 Categorize the different tests conducted on DC Machines and Transformers.

 # <a name="syllabus">Syllabus</a>

-**DC Circuits:** Electrical circuit elements (R, L and C), voltage and current sources, Ohms Law, KVL and KCL, Mesh and Nodal Analysis, Superposition, Thevenin’s, Norton’s and Maximum Power Transfer Theorems.
-**AC Circuits:** Representation of sinusoidal waveforms, peak and RMS values, phasor representation, real power, reactive power, apparent power, power factor.

-**D.C.
-Generators:** Principle of operation, Action of commutator, constructional features, armature windings - lap and wave windings, E.M.F.
-Equation, separately excited and self-excited dc generators, Magnetization Characteristics and Load Characteristics.
+**DC Generators:** Construction, Principle of Operation, Armature Reaction, Commutation, EMF Equation, Methods of Excitation, Types of Generators, Magnetization and Load Characteristics, Parallel operation- Numerical Problems.

-**D.C.
-Motors:** Principle of operation - Types - Back E.M.F., Torque equation, Characteristics, Speed control of D.C.
-Motors (Armature and field control), Losses and Efficiency, Brake Test, Swinburne’s Test.
+**DC Motors:** Principle of operation, Types, Equivalent Circuit, Torque Equation, Performance Characteristics, Speed control Methods and 3-point and 4-point Starters- conceptual description only

-**Electronic Devices:** Diodes - symbols, operation, V-I characteristics, rectifiers - half wave, full wave and bridge rectifiers.
-Transistors - Construction and operation, CB, CE and CC configurations and characteristics, applications.

-**Digital Systems:** Representation of Numerical Data in Binary Form, Basic and universal logic gates, Boolean algebra, De Morgan’s laws, Simplification by Boolean theorems, Implementation using logic gates.
+**Testing of D.C.
+Machines:** Losses and efficiency, Swinburne’s test, Brake test, Hopkinson’s test, Field’s Test, Retardation Test- Numerical Problems.

+**Transformers:** Concept of self and mutual inductance, Principle of operation of Single Phase Transformer, construction, EMF equation, No load and ON load condition, phasor diagrams, Equivalent circuit, regulation- Numerical Problems.

+**Testing of Transformers:** Losses and efficiency- All day Efficiency- OC and SC test, Sumpner’s test, Separation of core losses Test.
+Connections of three phase transformers, Relation between line & phase voltages and currents, Scott connection of transformers- Numerical Problems.

 # <a name="textbooks">Text Books</a>

-1. T. K. Nagasarkar, M. S. Suhkija, Basic Electrical Engineering, 2nd Edition, Oxford University Press, 2007
+1. J. B. Gupta (2006), Theory and Performance of Electrical Machines, 14th Edition, S. K. Kataria & Sons, New Delhi.
+2. B. L. Theraja, A. K. Theraja (2002), A text book of Electrical Technology, 23rd Edition, S. Chand Publishers, New Delhi.

 ## <a name="references">Reference Books</a>

-1. A. E. Fitzgerald, C. Kingsley, S. Umans, Electric Machinery, 5th edition, TMH, New Delhi, 2002
+1. E. Fritzgerald, C. Kingsley, S. Umans (2002), Electric Machinery, 5th Edition, Tata Mc Graw Hill Companies, New Delhi.
-2. B. L. Theraja, A. K. Theraja , A text book of Electrical Technology, 2nd edition, S. Chand Publishers, New Delhi, 2002
-3. S. Salivahanan, N Suresh Kumar, A. Vallavaraj , Electronic Devices and Circuits, Tata McGraw Hill, India, 2007
-4. J. Millman, C. Halkias, and Satyabratha Jit , Electronic Devices and Circuits, 3rd Edition, Tata McGraw Hill, New Delhi, 2011
+2. P. S. Bimbra (2000), Electrical Machinery, 7th Edition, Khanna Publishers, New Delhi.

 <hr>